kaducl/django_api/README.md

     Update a post: Allows updating the title and content of an existing post.

     Delete a post: Removes a post from the database.

+    Pagination: List results are paginated (10 items per page) to ensure high performance and scalability.

 ► Core Technologies